Read or Die (OVA)

 Read or Die is an OVA based on the characters of the novels and manga of the same name by Hideyuki Kurata.
 It was released by Studio Deen from 2001 to 2002 and distributed outside Japan by Manga Entertainment in 2003.
 The series, directed by Koji Masunari, features the main characters of the original manga such as Yomiko Readman and Joker.
 Despite this, it is not a continuation of either the light novels or the manga storyline.
 (Note: Hayashi, 2013, p.
 113. Kurata: " 'R.O.D' was always intended to be a mixed media project, so each incarnation tells its own separate story, but you are able to gain a deeper understanding of the 'R.O.D' world as a whole by experiencing all of them together.")
 (Note: This is further supported by the fact that in the final chapter of the manga, Joker's hands are amputated by the Paper Master, Ridley (a character that only exists within the manga canon).
 Joker acquires prosthetic hands that never make an appearance in either the OVA or TV series.
 Teenage Nenene meets Wendy and Drake in the third act where they wind up as her personal employees in Japan (the trio are not acquainted before their meeting in the TV series) while Yomiko defects from the Library, travelling on her own.)

-The OVA was aired on Adult Swim's Toonami block in October 2004, unedited save for the fact that the three episodes were re-cut into a single film, and later premiered on the SyFy channel Ani-Monday block in 2007.
+The OVA was aired on Adult Swim in October 2004, unedited save for the fact that the three episodes were re-cut into a single film, and later premiered on the SyFy channel Ani-Monday block in 2007.
 The three segments received a Blu-ray upgrade, along with the 26-episode TV series, R.O.D the TV by Aniplex of America in 2010.